runjumplabs/dreammaker_fx/tutorial/install.md

 The setup process is very similar to Adafruit boards which use the same Arduino processor (Atmel SAMD51 family).
 This page may offer some additional help [https://learn.adafruit.com/adafruit-metro-m4-express-featuring-atsamd51/setup](https://learn.adafruit.com/adafruit-metro-m4-express-featuring-atsamd51/setup).

-## Updating the DreamMaker FX package
+# Updating the DreamMaker FX Arduino package
 ------

 There are always updates happening with new effects, bug fixes and improvements!
 When you do a first time install, you'll have the latest and greatest.
 However, it's always good to check back to see if there are updates.